2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ✅ Internal/WIP data source to get data from app parents
     1. ✅ Internal/WIP Query to get data from app-parents
     1. ✅ New (WIP) API for data sources to make data generation easier
-    1. Licenses
+    1. ✅ New DataSource Licenses - with state
-    1. Features
+    1. ✅ New DataSource Features - with state
+    1. ⏳ New DataSource (name TBD) AppWithParentApps to retrieve data from an App and all it's parent Apps for use in Settings etc.
+    1. ⏳ Improved custom DataSources API - ca. 1d - 2dm
+    1. ⏳ Improve custom DataSource API with something like `ICanConvertToEntity` to make it easier to create data sources
-    1. New data sources like: ADAM (Files, Folders), Navigation, Metadata-Types, etc. - ca. 2d
+    1. ⏳ New data sources like: ADAM (Files, Folders), Navigation, Metadata-Types, etc. - ca. 2d
+    1. New LookUp for Settings- and Resources-Stack
-    1. ⏳ Publish SharePoint DataSource (premium)
+    1. ⏳ Publish SharePoint DataSource (Premium/Patrons only)
 1. Apps / App Maintenance: publish other new apps
     1. New timeline
     1. Files
     1. etc.
 1. CSP - ca. 5d
     1. CSP for the Edit UI incl. custom extensions etc.
-    1. CSP Tutorials, docs and more
+    1. ⏳ CSP Tutorials, docs and more
-1. Notes / Metadata
-    1. Provide Page-Level Metadata and Settings (outside of a specific App) - ca. 2d
-    1. Metadata for Page, User, Site incl.
-Notes for each - ca. 2d
-    1. Notes everywhere - especially on the page - ca. 2d
-1. Compress Timeline: Feature to compress the existing history
+1. ✅ Compress Timeline: Feature to compress the existing history

 Blazor CMS / cre8magic

-1. Create blog
 1. ⏳ cre8magic - auto-generate sitemap.xml

 Minor: Tutorial App Enhancements

 1. More Tutorials Formulas - ca. 0.5d
 1. Get tutorial app to run perfectly on Oqtane - ca. 0.5d 2dm
+1. Upgrade Auto-Installer
+1. Upgrade all template Apps to v15

 ## Probably 2023 Q1

 2sxc

+1. ⏳ Toolbars Service Improvements:  transport `data` for use in notes etc. ca. 0.5d 2dm
+1. Notes / Metadata
+    1. Provide Page-Level Metadata and Settings (outside of a specific App) - ca. 2d
+    1. Metadata for Page, User, Site incl.
+Notes for each - ca. 2d
+    1. Notes everywhere - especially on the page - ca. 2d
+1. Massively improve JSON import with language checks, overwrite/vs new etc.
 1. Code editor intellisense for most APIs - ca. 3-4d
 1. Deprecation System (show in UI, mark all APIs clearly, blog) - ca. 2d
 1. Many automated tests in the core JS APIs (toolbar, etc.) - ca. 5d - SDV